We believe in diversity and respect.

 We believe in attribution.

 The nature and provenance of contributions will be wide ranging and we expect that some will be clearly associated with one person, while others will be group products.
 We will endeavor to recognize these ideas appropriately, crediting and respecting the rights and interests of the creators.
-We note again that HBS asserts a broad right to use in diverse ways any of the materials developed in the Open Forum.
+We note again that HBS asserts a broad right to use in diverse ways any of the materials developed in the Platform.

 We believe in openness.